KnowThePepper

 In Indonesian kitchens, cabe rawit is not a specialty ingredient - it is a staple.
 Markets sell it by the kilogram.
 Home cooks measure it by the handful.
 The name translates loosely to 'small chili,' but the heat it delivers is anything but minor.

-Ranging from 50,000 to 100,000 SHU, cabe rawit belongs to C. frutescens - the same species as Tabasco peppers - which explains its characteristic sharp, almost acidic brightness.
+Ranging from 50,000 to 100,000 SHU, cabe rawit belongs to C. frutescens peppers - the same species as Tabasco peppers - which explains its characteristic sharp, almost acidic brightness.
 The heat arrives fast and concentrates at the front of the mouth before spreading.

 The pods are small and tapered, typically 1-3 cm long, ripening from green through yellow and orange to red.
 Each color stage carries a slightly different flavor intensity, with red pods delivering the fullest heat.
 Green cabe rawit appears frequently in sambal and stir-fries where a fresher, grassier note is preferred.